 Table of Contents

 G2211 Visit complexity inherent to evaluation and management associated with medical care services that serve as the continuing focal point for all needed health care services and/or with medical care services that are part of ongoing care related to a patient’s single, serious condition or a complex condition.
-(Add-on code, list separately in addition to office/outpatient evaluation and management visit, new or established)
+(Add-on code, list separately in addition to home or residence service or office/outpatient evaluation and management visit, new or established)

-- CMS says to think about the relationship between the practitioner and the patient, and restates that the relationship is either being the focal point for all needed care (primary care) or providing care for a single, serious, complex condition.
+- CMS reminds us it is about the relationship between the practitioner and the patient, and restates that the relationship is either being the focal point for all needed care (primary care) or providing care for a single, serious, complex condition.

 - If there is a patient care team within a group practice, and a member of the team sees the patient “it may be appropriate to report HCPCS code G2211.”
 CMS doesn’t say “it is appropriate” they say “may be appropriate.